 He holds a master’s degree in business administration from the Hong Kong University of Science and Technology, with a bachelor’s degree in electrical and electronics engineering.
 He is a professionally qualified project director, information security auditor, information security manager, and data privacy solution engineer.
 He completed the executive course on innovation and leadership from the Massachusetts Institute of Technology in 2018.
 He was awarded Chief Experience Office of the Year under the “Value Creation” category in the program hosted by INSEAD and judged by IDC, Hewlett Packard Enterprise, and Intel.

-Marija Ralic leads Google.org Asia–Pacific.
-Google.org is the data-driven, human-focused philanthropic arm of Google.
-Since joining Google in 2019, she has managed Google’s philanthropic work across the Asia-Pacific region to support innovative nonprofits using technology to tackle complex global challenges.
+Marija Ralic leads Google.org, the data-driven, human-focused philanthropic arm of Google, in the Asia–Pacific.
+Since joining Google in 2019, she has managed Google’s philanthropic work across the Asia–Pacific region to support innovative nonprofits using technology to tackle complex global challenges.
 She works with teams across the regions to bring the best of Google to help solve some of humanity’s biggest challenges—combining funding, innovation, and technical expertise to support underserved communities and provide opportunities for everyone.